dutertetimes/dutertetimes.github.io/_posts/news/press/2017-01-27-Malacañan Press Briefing with DOF Undersecretary and Assistant Secretary.md

 related:
 ---

-Department of Finance (DOF) Undersecretary, Karl Kendrick Chua, speaks before the Malacañan Press Corps on 27 January 2017.
+Department of Finance Undersecretary, Karl Kendrick Chua, and Assistant Secretary Atty.
+Paola Alvarez speak before the Malacañan Press Corps on 27 January 2017.
 &#x25cf;